 What is a GR route?

 Put simply, the GR routes are an immense network of long distance walking routes in France, Spain, Germany, The Netherlands and Belgium.
-But there's a bit more to them than just that...
+But, of course, there is more to them than just that.

 Grande Randonnée (French), Grote Routepaden or Lange-afstand-wandelpaden (Dutch), Grande Rota (Portuguese) or Gran Recorrido (Spanish)

 With some slight deductive skill, you may realise: ‘Big Walk’.

 In much of western Europe though, there are the long GR routes which range from a few hundred kilometres to a few thousand kilometres.
 They range from shorter, flatter routes in the Paris area (GR1) to the epic and challenging GR20 in Corsica.

 The GR routes are maintained by the local country’s official federation.
 One of the great things these federations do is to provide waymarks on the route, always using the classic red and white paint markings.

 Different regions have their own idiosyncrasies here, and while you might have very occasional markers on the GR7 in Andalucia, you may come across excessive, and seemingly unnecessary markers painted across a boulderfield on the GR5 in the French Alps.